-Over recent months at DM Music, you won’t be surprised to hear, we’ve seen a big increase in churches asking ‘How do we live stream our services?’.
+Since the beginning of March 2020, you won’t be surprised to hear, we’ve seen a huge increase in churches asking ‘How do we live-stream our services?’.
 In fact we produced a DM Quick Expert Guide to answer this question back in April.

 Asking ‘how?’, as it turns out, is not the only question you’ll need to consider, and it may not be the best place to start…